AndrewEllis93/Print-Tuning-Guide/articles/determining_max_volumetric_flow_rate.md

 You will follow a similar process to extruder calibration.

+1. Open your printer.cfg and find the `[extruder]` section.
+Set `max_extrude_only_distance` to 101 or higher and `RESTART`.\
+*(+1 just helps avoid rounding error issues)*

-1. Heat your hotend.
+2. Heat your hotend.
     - :bulb: Temperature has a large impact on max flow rates.

         - If you are going for absolute maximum flow rates, you may want to bump your temperatures.
 Some people print ABS at 250-270C for this reason.
 This is a tradeoff, however, as it can also cause oozing, overheating, or material degradation at slower speeds.
 I personally run higher temperatures for fast functional prints, and lower my temperatures (and volumetric limit) for more decorative prints.

-2. Extrude a little bit to ensure your E motor is energized and holding.
+3. Extrude a little bit to ensure your E motor is energized and holding.

-3. Mark a 100mm length of filament.
+4. Mark a 100mm length of filament.
     - Use a bit of tape.
 Stick it at the 100mm mark on a ruler and transfer it to the filament.
 Using tape makes it quick & easy to mark between tests.
     - Since this is a rough test, you can also measure at the reverse bowden inlet/spool.
 Just pull the slack out of the filament when marking and when measuring.

-4. Extrude at increasing speeds.
+5. Extrude at increasing speeds.
     - At each interval, measure to ensure that ~100mm entered the extruder.
     - The gcode uses mm/min, **not** mm/sec, so multiply your desired speed by 60.
     - For example, the gcode to extrude at 5mm/sec is: